I am now in my mid fifties and still love keeping fit.

 That has now all changed.
 I now jog regularly and love it!

 Well, I’m a mental health nurse and decided to analyse myself.
 (My wife would probably say that I need to do this more often!)

 What I discovered isn’t unique to me, I’m sure of that and this isn’t a pitch but maybe you can relate to it too.

 A typical run would involve a chosen route, depending on the distance, required pace and intensity that I had programmed into my training regime.
 I would time myself to see if I was improving or had reached a plateau.

-As a result of my well meaning training approach, I would regularly finish with a feeling of disappointment or extremely out of breath as I pushed for a new PB.
+As a result of my well-meaning training approach, I would regularly finish with a feeling of disappointment or extremely out of breath as I pushed for a new PB.
 Pushing myself was easy, it’s both in my nature and ingrained into me from years of tough sprint training and indeed I enjoy this pain but these feeling of disappointment would lead to over analysing my training.
 Was I eating at the correct time?
 Did I go out too fast at the start?
 Did I go out too slow? etc.

-Analysis of my personality and how it was being negatively affected by this style of jogging made me realise I had to change my approach to jogging in future.
+Analysis of my personality and how it was being negatively affected by this style of jogging made me realise I had to change my approach to jogging in the future.